alexinorton/LearnToCode-Capstone/Capstone_1/README.md

 Ledger App

 This is an accounting ledger built in Java as part of my Capstone 1 project at Year Up.
-The app allows you to manage financial transactions by recording deposits, payments, and reports all saved in an organized CSV file.
+The app allows you to manage financial ledgerEntries by recording deposits, payments, and reports all saved in an organized CSV file.

 ---

 ## Features

 - Add deposits and payments
-- View all transactions
+- View all ledgerEntries
 - Filter by deposits or payments
 - Check balance
 - Reports: